HandyOSS/HandyHost/README.md

 Below are instructions on how to get your github access token.

 ### To use in-app updater:
+This only applies to testing/dev builds while the repo is still private.
 1. since the repo is still private we need a github personal access token.
 In github, go to the very top right of the screen to show your options.
 Then goto Settings.
 Scroll down the left options and click "Developer Settings", then in the subsequent left menu click "Personal Access Tokens" and then click the button for "Generate New Token".
 Then use settings: "90 days", Select top level scope for "Repo" which should check all the repo boxes under it.
 Then "Generate Token".
 Now copy the token from the following screen, should look like ```ghp_123456abcd.....efef123``` and plug that into the command line like::
 ```sudo echo "export HANDYHOST_PRIVATE_REPO_TOKEN=ghp_jQX....2gP" >> /root/.profile```